-With a scant seven chiles, and only three being Hatch, four if you count Big Jims, I will have to be extra selective about what I choose to cook with them.
-I could mix them in eggs, snuggled into a cheese and potato filled burrito, on top of chicken filled enchiladas, loving spread on top of a meaty burger, or stirred into green chile stew (if I have enough).
+With a scant seven chillies, and only three being Hatch, four if you count Big Jims, I will have to be extra selective about what I choose to cook with them.
+I could mix them in eggs, snuggled into a cheese and potato filled burrito, on top of chicken filled enchiladas, loving spread on top of a meaty burger, or stirred into green chilli stew (if I have enough).
 I am practically paralised by the weight of this decision.

-So – while I perfect the art of growing the chiles themselves (and here’s an open call to any Hatch chile company that would like to send some to England in the interim!
+So – while I perfect the art of growing the chillies themselves (and here’s an open call to any Hatch chilli company that would like to send some to England in the interim!
 As you can see I am desperate!) what I do know and can confidently share, is how to roast them at home if you aren’t privy to a giant tumbler full of the stuff.

 Here’s what I started with again, like I said not many.

-Over a high heat I placed the chiles, in two batches so as not to mix them up, into a pan.
+Over a high heat I placed the chillies, in two batches so as not to mix them up, into a pan.
 The crackle they produce when they first hit the pan is so exciting!
-Then, much like growing the chiles themselves, it’s just a waiting game.
+Then, much like growing the chillies themselves, it’s just a waiting game.
 Waiting for their skin to blister on each side, turning them over with tongs until you’ve blistered as much of the surface area as possible without burning them completely.

 Once blistered and gloriously fragrant, remove them from the heat and immediately pop them into a ziplock or seal tight bag, pressing out the air and wait for them to cool down.
-If you’re working with a good size crop, now is the time where you might want to consider getting yourself some gloves so you don’t end up with chile burn under your fingernails (or other places if you aren’t careful!)
+If you’re working with a good size crop, now is the time where you might want to consider getting yourself some gloves so you don’t end up with chillie burn under your fingernails (or other places if you aren’t careful!)